johannesWen/Compact-Power-Card/README.md

 ```

 ### Home specific
-- If `home` is provided, the card uses its value (minus any device sensor power usage); if omitted, home is inferred from pv/grid/battery power, minus any device power. (see devices below for more)
+- If `home` entity is provided, the card displays its raw value (minus any device sensor power usage if applicable), but it will not consider its value in any other power calculations.
+If the entity is omitted, home is inferred from pv/grid/battery power, minus any device power (if applicable).
+See devices below for more on including their power in the home calculation.

 ## Devices